Typically, employers provide hourly or salary wages to workers. However, some business owners pay commission to employees. What is commission?

 Salary vs. commission

 With a regular salary, you pay an employee a set amount of wages.
 Salaries are given regardless of whether the employee sells anything or not.
-Commission, on the other hand, is determined by an employee’s sales.
+On the other hand, commission is determined by an employee’s sales.

 Some businesses choose to offer a base salary and commissions.
 This guarantees the employee will go home with wages even if they don’t receive any commissions.
 Think of waiters and waitresses—they make lower wages in addition to the ability to accept tips.
 Or, you can choose to pay employees only in commissions.